cdpoffline/offline-material/README.md

 # Offline Material

-These materials can be served in case the dojo has no internet connection.
-They can be distributed via a local website through activating the `http-server` module or copied onto USB-sticks.
-[Video](https://www.youtube.com/watch?v=C_XpfdWB7Q8&feature=em-upload_owner#action=share)
+These materials can be served in case the dojo has no or bad internet connection.
+They can be distributed via a local website through activating the [`http-server`](https://github.com/cdpoffline/http-server) module or copied onto USB-sticks.
+You can watch a small [video](https://www.youtube.com/watch?v=C_XpfdWB7Q8&feature=em-upload_owner#action=share) about it or see the [`overview`](https://github.com/cdpoffline/overview/#overview) module for more content.

+There are several [modules](./modules) available which you can use.
+Contributions welcome.

 ## Installation